abdullahKhanKhetran/java-swing-POS/README.md

 3-change user  seettings for your database according to the user info in config you can change config username and password if you want then proceed to MySQL

+4-Make sure your sever is live and run the java project it should show you a login screen credentials for both admin and developer are stored in mysql dump still here they are if you cant find them
+ROLE    username  password
+admin     abc     	123
+developer dev    	dev123

 STRUCTURE

 -each container got its own class for clarity